St. Vincent de Paul Outreach Ministry

 - Have been denied for assistance from Hennepin County

-If you are interested in rent assistance, please bring the following items with you as your rent application cannot be processed without these items:
+If you are interested in rent assistance, please bring the following items/documents PRINTED OUT with you as your rent application cannot be processed without these items:

 - Photo identification